IN CONVERSATION WITH MICHAEL COOK

 ARTIST DINNER AT BARRIO, BYRON BAY

 Byron Arts Magazine is excited to announce the launch of BAM Art Series Dinners.
-The first dinner hosted at BARRIO, Byron Bay on Wednesday, October 17 will feature works by artist Michael Cook.
+The first dinner hosted at BARRIO, Byron Bay on October 18 featured works by artist Michael Cook.
 Cook is considered to be one of Australia’s most exciting contemporary indigenous artists.

-Cook’s photographs restage colonial focused histories and re-image the contemporary reality of indigenous populations.
+Guests were captivated by the works exhibited at BARRIO from Cook’s series Mother, Invasion and Broken Dreams.
+Cook’s photographs colonial-focused histories and re-image the contemporary reality of indigenous populations.
 His powerfully staged narratives have featured at both the Sydney and Venice Biennale.
-A selection of 15 works from the series Mother, Broken Dreams and Invasion will be displayed onsite at BARRIO.

 Michael Cook is a Brisbane-based photomedia artist of Bidjara heritage.
 Cook’s photographs restage colonial-focused histories and re-image the contemporary reality of indigenous populations.
 Touching on the discriminatory nature of society, his images muddle racial and social roles ‘painting’ a picture of a societal structure reversed.
 Cook invites viewers to speculate Indigenous cultures living at the forefront, even a majority, rather than manipulated to live within the confines of a white man’s world.
 Cook’s images challenge our ingrained belief systems yet do not offer judgement – they are observational, asking questions without proffering neat prescriptive conclusions.